We use cookies on this site to enhance your experience.

 It is our department policy not to override class limits.
 If a class or tutorial is full your only option is to check through LORIS for a space to become available or add your name to the waitlist, if available (see Wait Lists above).

-The Communication Studies department offers courses during the fall and winter terms based upon a budget of four credits per major in the program.
+The Communication Studies department offers courses during the fall and winter terms based upon a budget of three credits per major in the program.
 This budget is what is allocated to the department from the Faculty of Arts.
 In order to ensure an equitable distribution of courses among all majors in our program, we expect you to stay within that budget.
-At a later date, once everyone has had a reasonable opportunity to choose their courses and schedule their classes, the four credit cap will be lifted and majors may select additional courses subject to availability.
-Until that time, if you exceed the budget, we will remove you from any and all courses above four credits.
+At a later date, once everyone has had a reasonable opportunity to choose their courses and schedule their classes, the three-credit cap will be lifted and majors may select additional courses subject to availability.
+Until that time, if you exceed the budget, we will remove you from any and all courses above three credits without consultation.

 Current requirements: